ror-community/ror-site/content/registry/_index.md

 ROR includes **any organization that produces, funds, facilitates, manages, publishes, or is otherwise involved in scholarly research.** Organizations must be involved in research to be included in the registry.

 The primary criterion we use for evaluating whether an organization is involved in research is **if the organization appears as an affiliation, funder, or publisher in research outputs such as journal articles and datasets.** When evaluating requests for new ROR IDs, our curation team seeks evidence that the organization is acknowledged by name in multiple reputable research outlets by multiple people.

-To be included in the registry, an organization need not be a legal entity, but it **should not exist as a subdivision** within a single standalone organization, **should demonstrate independence** from other organizations to which it is related, and **should be a collective and enduring entity**.
+To be included in the registry, an organization need not be a legal entity, but it **should not exist as a subdivision** within a single organization, **should demonstrate independence** from other organizations to which it is related, and **should be a collective and enduring entity**.

 Therefore, the following entities are typically out of scope for ROR: